martrapp/astro-vtbot/README.md

 ## !!!
 NEW TRICKS ✨ IN THE BAG 👜 !!!

+> The Starlight plugin that adds view transitions to a Starlight site was broken starting from Starlight version 0.33.0.
+This is fixed now.

+## Recently Learned Tricks ##

 > Fixed a race condition where the Inspection-Chamber couldn't properly hook in.

-## Recently Learned Tricks ##

 > Stabilization and adaption to new Astro version, see [CHANGELOG](https://github.com/martrapp/astro-vtbot/blob/main/CHANGELOG.md).